rpthms/ansible-debian-server/README.md

 This playbook was initially created to easily set up a VPN server within minutes.
 I've added a few more roles to this playbook since then.
 You can modify your site.yml file and select the roles which suit your needs.

 This playbook currently includes the following roles:
-- apt: Install core packages
+- **apt**: Install core packages
-- system-config: Set up core config files in /etc
+- **system-config**: Set up core config files in /etc
-- networking: Configure systemd-networkd and enabling IP forwarding
+- **networking**: Configure systemd-networkd and enabling IP forwarding
-- nftables: Set up a basic nftables ruleset and allow other roles to create firewall rules.
+- **nftables**: Set up a basic nftables ruleset and allow other roles to create firewall rules.
-- unattended-upgrades: Automate security upgrades
+- **unattended-upgrades**: Automate security upgrades
-- postfix: Set up a send-only Postfix SMTP server to receive notifications from the server
+- **postfix**: Set up a send-only Postfix SMTP server to receive notifications from the server
-- openvpn: Set up the OpenVPN server and configure firewall rules
+- **openvpn**: Set up the OpenVPN server and configure firewall rules
-- rsyslog: Set up a remote syslog server
+- **rsyslog**: Set up a remote syslog server
-- user-config: Local user configurations.
+- **user-config**: Local user configurations.
 This role has beek kept empty for you to fill it with your user configurations.
-- nginx: Setup an HTTPS server block for a given hostname.
+- **nginx**: Setup an HTTPS server block for a given hostname.
 This role will call the certbot role to generate a TLS cert.
-- nginx-base: Setup a default HTTP and HTTPS server using the server's FQDN.
+- **nginx-base**: Setup a default HTTP and HTTPS server using the server's FQDN.
 This role should NEVER be called.
 Use the nginx role instead.
-- znc: Setup an IRC bounder via ZNC
+- **znc**: Setup an IRC bounder via ZNC
-- wireguard: Setup a WireGuard VPN server
+- **wireguard**: Setup a WireGuard VPN server
-- certbot: Generate a TLS cert for the given hostname.
+- **certbot**: Generate a TLS cert for the given hostname.
 Only uses the DNS-01 challenege for domain verification.
-- influxdb: Set up a time series database using InfluxDB
+- **influxdb**: Set up a time series database using InfluxDB
-- kapacitor: Set up data processing and alert generation using Kapacitor.
+- **kapacitor**: Set up data processing and alert generation using Kapacitor.
 Kapacitor gets its data from an InfluxDB server.
-- monitor: Set up Telegraf to gather data from a host and send it to an InfluxDB server and set up alerting tasks on a remote Kapacitor server.
+- **monitor**: Set up Telegraf to gather data from a host and send it to an InfluxDB server and set up alerting tasks on a remote Kapacitor server.
-- grafana: Set up a Grafana server to create dashboards and view the time series data stored on an InfluxDB server
+- **grafana**: Set up a Grafana server to create dashboards and view the time series data stored on an InfluxDB server

 # Configure the playbook
 Before you use this playbook, you'll need to do 2 things